bitovi/academy/src/web-components/2-templates/templates.md

 ### The template element

 A `<template>` is an element whose children are __inert__.
-This means that the browser doesn't render them, like it will for nodes outside of templates.
+This means that the browser doesn’t render them, like it will for nodes outside of templates.
 Images will not load, scripts will not execute, styles are not applied.

 ```html
 <template>